Kalidou Koulibaly: International career

 Koulibaly was born and raised in France by Senegalese parents, and was therefore eligible for both nations.
 He played for the French under-20 team starting in 2011 and played six times during the FIFA U-20 World Cup in Colombia.
 However, in early September 2015, Koulibaly changed federations and joined the Senegal national football team, despite the interest to call him for Les Bleus from Didier Deschamps.
 He later explained his decision, saying: "I don't have any regrets because I want to write the story of the future of Senegal football and I hope I'll be able to do that."

 Koulibaly made his debut on 5 September 2015 in an AFCON qualifier against Namibia in a 2–0 victory.
-He was a member of the Senegal squad that took part at the 2017 Africa Cup of Nations In May 2018, he was named in Senegal's 23-man squad for the 2018 FIFA World Cup in Russia.
+He was a member of the Senegal squad that took part at the 2017 Africa Cup of Nations.

+In May 2018, he was named in Senegal's 23-man squad for the 2018 FIFA World Cup in Russia.
 Koulibaly played all three matches, as Senegal were knocked out in the group stage of the tournament after becoming the first team in FIFA World Cup history to be eliminated due to fair play tiebreaker rules.

 In December 2021, he was named in Senegal's 23-man squad for the 2021 Africa Cup of Nations in Cameroon.
 As captain, he became the first Senegalese to lift the trophy, following a victory in the final against Egypt, in which he scored the first penalty shootout in a 4–2 win after a goalless draw.

 Koulibaly was named in Senegal's 23-man squad for the 2022 FIFA World Cup in Qatar.
 He scored his first international goal on 29 November in the 70th minute of Senegal's 2–1 win over Ecuador in their final match of the group stage.
 This goal proved decisive in securing the win for Senegal, which ensured that the team progressed to the round of 16.

 In December 2023, he was named in Senegal's squad for the postponed 2023 Africa Cup of Nations held in the Ivory Coast.
+On 27 December 2025, he made his 100th international appearance in a 1–1 draw against DR Congo during the 2025 Africa Cup of Nations.
+He ultimately missed the final match as Senegal defeated host nation Morocco 1–0 after extra time.
+The title would then be revoked by AFCON (Africa Cup of Nations) and FIFA on 17 March 2026 due to Senegal’s walk-off in added time.

+On 21 May 2026, Koulibaly was officially selected by Senegal's coach Pape Thiaw from his list of 28 players to participate in the 2026 FIFA World Cup.